plan-systems/design-docs/proof-of-correctness.md

         - **private**, where entry content is encrypted with the specified by **e<sub>hdr</sub>**`.ContentKeyID`.
             - Key mechanics for private channels are similar to [starting a new community epoch](#issuing-a-new-Community-Epoch), except the channel owner updating the `ChannelEpoch` performs key generation and distribution.
             - Only members that have at least read-access are "sent" the keys needed in order to decrypt private channel entries
-3. **Access Control Channels** ("ACCs") are specialized channels used to express permissions for all other channels (including other ACCs)
+3. **Access Control Channels** are specialized channels used to express permissions for all other channels, including other ACCs.
     - An ACC can be regarded as an access authority that specifies:
         - channel permissions for a given member `UUID`, _and_
-        - default permissions (for members not explicitly specified)
+        - default permissions for members not otherwise specified
-    - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root-level ACC](Root-Access-Control-Channel).
+    - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root ACC](#Root-Access-Control-Channel).